 Code: EARLY DEATHS

 This file contains pre-1905 deaths in San Francisco.
 Information usually includes name, age (yrs-mos-days), place of birth, date and place of death and often cause of death.
 Some entries include residence, occupation, name of the informant, mortuary used and place of burial.
 Death ledgers and death certificates from pre-earthquake San Francisco cover 1865-1873, 1882-1889, 1894-1896, and 1901-1904, but some of these years are incomplete.
 Also included in this code are names of individuals whose death notices appeared in the San Francisco Call newspaper during the years 1902-1904.
-If a name of interest is found, we may be able to locate an obituary or mortuary record as part of our extended research service.
+If a name of interest is found, we may be able to locate an obituary or mortuary record as part of our Research Services.

 Name, date of burial, lot location and owner, and mortuary used are recorded in our holdings of original burial ledgers of the old San Francisco IOOF Cemetery in which the crematorium was located.
-The ledgers, which have been digitized, cover all the years of operation, 1865 - 1911, and are particularly important for locating information on immigrant Germans.
+The ledgers, which have been digitized, cover all the years of operation, 1865 – 1911, and are particularly important for locating information on immigrant Germans.
 When remains were removed to other cemeteries, the place and date of removal is noted above the original entry.
-CGS also holds lot maps that can be searched as part of our extended research service.
+CGS also holds lot maps that can be searched as part of our Research Services.

-When an estate is probated, all the actions taken are reported to the court and entered by the clerk into a list called a "Register of Actions".
-We hold digitizations of the San Francisco Registers begun after the 1906 earthquake and continuing through March 1942.
-Some represent guardianships (coded M) or proceedings of insanity or incompetence (coded I), but most are conventional probates (coded D).
+When an estate is probated, all the actions taken are reported to the court and entered by the clerk into a list called a “Register of Actions”.
+We hold digitization of the San Francisco Registers begun after the 1906 earthquake and continuing through March 1942.
+Some represent guardianship (coded M) or proceedings of insanity or incompetence (coded I), but most are conventional probates (coded D).
 There are more than 100,000 cases, including a few that remained open until the 1980s.